A photo of a filing cabinet with hanging folders. There are a large number of folders visible, each labeled with a number.

 A final concern for debugging, audits, and science broadly is to what degree data, models, and decisions can be reproduced.
 At a technical level, it may be useful to be able to recreate a specific model for some debugging task.
 For example, do we get the same problematic loan decision if we provide the same inputs again, and do we still get the same decision if we train the model again with exactly the same data?
 For research, it is important (but challenging) to be able to independently reproduce and verify the results published in papers.

 Nondeterminism.
-Many machine-learning algorithms are nondeterministic – that is, training a model with the same data and the same hyperparameter will not result in exactly the same model.
+Many machine-learning algorithms are nondeterministic—that is, training a model with the same data and the same hyperparameter will not result in exactly the same model.
 In contrast, most data transformation steps in machine-learning pipelines are deterministic, as is model inference for most models (see chapter Quality Attributes of ML Components).

 Beyond intentional nondeterminism in machine-learning algorithms, there are many common unintentional sources of nondeterminism.
-A lack of versioning discipline often induces nondeterminism: If data is not versioned, a model might be trained on different data when retrained later or a model may be trained with a different version of the machine-learning library, with a different version of the feature-engineering code, or with different hyperparameters.
+A lack of versioning discipline often induces nondeterminism: if data is not versioned, a model might be trained on different data when retrained later or a model may be trained with a different version of the machine-learning library, with a different version of the feature-engineering code, or with different hyperparameters.

 Determinism in machine-learning pipelines can be tested by executing the pipeline repeatedly and on different machines, observing whether the intermediate data files or the final models are bit-for-bit identical.
-In the software community, this style of building software repeatedly to check for nondeterminism is known as reproducible builds, and has primarily a security rationale: If multiple parties can independently produce the exact same binary, we have confidence that nobody has injected a back door during the build on a compromised machine.
+In the software community, this style of building software repeatedly to check for nondeterminism is known as reproducible builds, and has primarily a security rationale: if multiple parties can independently produce the exact same binary, we have confidence that nobody has injected a back door during the build on a compromised machine.

 In science, reproducibility is the ability to repeat an experiment with minor differences, achieving comparable but not necessarily identical results.
 For example, when reproducing human-subject experiments, reproduction studies may use the same study protocol but recruit fresh participants, hoping to find similar effects to the prior study.
 Similarly, a new neural network architecture to improve fraud detection published in an academic paper should not only increase accuracy on a single dataset, but hopefully shows similar improvements on other comparable datasets and in production use.

 In contrast, (exact) replicability is the ability to reproduce the exact same results by running the exact same experiment.
-In a human-subject study this would typically relate to the data analysis steps, whether the exact same findings be recreated from the same data with the same statistical analysis; in a machine-learning paper on fraud detection re-executing the experiment code with the published model should yield exactly the same accuracy results.
+In a human-subject study this would typically relate to the data analysis steps, whether the exact same findings be recreated from the same data with the same statistical analysis; in a machine-learning paper on fraud detection, re-executing the experiment code with the published model should yield exactly the same accuracy results.
 Replicability ensures that the specific steps are described exactly (or sources published) and that they are deterministic.

 Reproducibility is particularly important for science to ensure the robustness of findings and to avoid overfitting.
 In the social sciences and medicine, a failure to reproduce many previously broadly accepted findings is known as the replication crisis.
 The research literature is also full of complaints about poor reproducibility of machine-learning research papers, resulting in poor scientific integrity and wasted resources when implementing approaches that do not actually work.
 Beyond research, in machine-learning projects in production, we want to avoid wild random swings in model accuracy caused by nondeterminism, so that we can track progress across experiments.